YashJPrajapati/CodeMonk/README.md

 python manage.py startproject paragraph
 ```

-* Add Books to INSTALLED_APPS in you new Django Project.
+* Add App to INSTALLED_APPS in you new Django Project.

 ```python
 INSTALLED_APPS = [